InZan17/ball_in_a_box/README.md

 - To close the game, open the menu and then click `Quit`.
 Or you could just do Alt + F4.
 - To change ball, simply type in the name of the ball.
 When you first download the game you will have `grinning` and `distress`.
 - To change sounds, simply type in the name of the sound pack.
 When you first download the game you will have `thud` and `pop`.
 - To change assets, simply type in the name of the asset pack.
-When you first download the game you will have `none` (no asset pack active) and `inverted`.
+When you first download the game you will have `none`/`box` (no asset pack active) and `inverted`.

 ## Custom balls
 To add custom balls, open the `balls` folder and put your image in there, and then type the name of your image inside the game.
 (No need to restart the game) Just make sure it's a PNG as it will not work with any other format.